Suning.com: Sponsorship

 In 2014 Suning.com sponsored the Spanish club FC Barcelona.
 In January 2016, one of the shareholders of Suning Commerce, Suning Appliance Group, completed the purchase of the Chinese football club Jiangsu F.C.
 The Chinese name of the football club was then renamed as 江苏苏宁易购队 literally Jiangsu Suning.com team.
 According to Suning Commerce, the company sponsored the football club CN¥123 million in 2016.

 On 6 June 2016 chairman Zhang Jindong, via his own private holding company Suning Holdings Group, signed a contract to purchase the majority stake in Italian football club Inter Milan.
 The deal was approved by the extraordinary general meeting on 28 June 2016, which after the deal, Suning Holdings Group owned 68.55% shares.
 Suning.com, the online shopping website of Suning Commerce, became a sponsor of the Italian club.

 On 28 December 2016 the League of Legends e-sports team T.Bear Gaming, at the time competing in the LSPL (China's secondary league), was acquired by Suning.com and re-branded as Suning Gaming.
 Following the re-branding, the team qualified for the League of Legends Pro League by winning the 2017 LSPL spring finals.

 Acquisitions and partnerships

 Shareholders

-After the deal in July 2021, Suning's honorary chair, Zhang Jindong, Suning Holdings Group and Suning Appliance Group will hold a 21.74% in Suning.com, while Alibaba's Taobao will remain the retailer's second-largest shareholder with a 19.99 percent stake.
+After the deal in July 2021, Suning's honorary chair, Zhang Jindong, Suning Holdings Group and Suning Appliance Group would hold a 21.74% in Suning.com, while Alibaba's Taobao would remain the retailer's second-largest shareholder with a 19.99 percent stake.
 The Suning-Taobao alliance was announced in 2015.
-The consortium will become the third largest shareholder with a 16.96-percent stake.
+The consortium would become the third largest shareholder with a 16.96-percent stake.